 It is an ATO requirement that Concessional Contributions received by the SMSF must be allocated to a member within 28 days after the end of the month.
-In an SMSF, all members of the Fund are also Trustees of the Fund, therefore a contribution is usually allocated to a specific member as soon as the SMSF receives it.
+In an SMSF, all members of the SMSF are also Trustees of the SMSF, therefore a contribution is usually allocated to a specific member as soon as the SMSF receives it.
 However, if the contribution is received by the SMSF in June of a Financial Year, then the SMSF Trustee can make an election to allocate the contribution to a specific member in the next Financial Year subject to meeting all the requirements.

-For contributions cap purposes, the contribution counts towards the Member’s Concessional Contributions Cap when the contribution is allocated to a specific member
+For contributions cap purposes, the contribution counts towards the Member’s Concessional Contributions Cap when the contribution is received by the SMSF and allocated to a specific member

-How It Works:
+How It Works

-However, the Contributions will only count towards the Concessional Contributions Cap in the year in which the Contributions are allocated to your Member account (i.e. 2018 Financial Year).
+However, the Contributions will only count towards the Concessional Contributions Cap in the year in which the Contributions are allocated to your Member account (i.e. 2022 Financial Year).

-Personal Concessional Contributions:
+Personal Concessional Contributions

 A copy of the ATO Tax Deduction form is required to be provided to our office as part of the Annual Compliance process.